oasis-tcs/idpf-specification/idpf_specification.md

 	/* All OEM specific opcodes start at higher offset.
 This will allow
 	 * OEMs to use the virtchannel header with old opcodes and their own
 	 * specific opcodes.
-Every OEM is reserved 1000 opcodes.
 All opcodes and
 	 * structure names of a specific OEM must include OEM specific
 	 * identifier.
 For example the identifier in the below case is OEM_1.
 	 */